dosimpact/dosimpact.github.io/docs/g-fe/2-ts/1-complier/tsc02.md

     "lib": ["DOM","DOM.Iterable","ESNext"],         /* Specify a set of bundled library declaration files that describe the target runtime environment. */
-    "jsx": "react",                                /* Specify what JSX code is generated. */ "experimentalDecorators": true,                   /* Enable experimental support for legacy experimental decorators. */ "module": "commonjs",                                /* Specify what module code is generated. */ "moduleResolution": "nodenext",                          /* Specify how TypeScript looks up a file from a given module specifier. */
+    "jsx": "react",                                /* Specify what JSX code is generated. */ "experimentalDecorators": true,                   /* Enable experimental support for legacy experimental decorators. */ "module": "NodeNext",                                /* Specify what module code is generated. */ "moduleResolution": "nodenext",                          /* Specify how TypeScript looks up a file from a given module specifier. */
     "baseUrl": "./",                                  /* Specify the base directory to resolve non-relative module names. */ "allowJs": true,                                  /* Allow JavaScript files to be a part of your program.
 Use the 'checkJS' option to get errors from these files. */